LearnersGuild/guide/Strategies/Individual.md

 We all have biases.
 There are [a whole lot][list-of-cog-biases] of them.
 If you don't think you are biased, there's a bias for that :wink:.

 The good news is that as you develop awareness of them, you can become less susceptible to them.

+> The illusion that we understand the past fosters overconfidence in our ability to predict the future.
+>
+> <cite>Daniel Kahneman, "Thinking, Fast and Slow"</cite>

 ## Be Okay with Not Knowing